NaturalAntibody/riot_na/README.md

 ## Installation

 Riot is distributed in prebuild binary wheels for all major platforms.
-Just run:
+Just run in your chosen virtualenv:

 ```
 pip install riot-na